mattermost/mattermost-developer-documentation/site/content/integrate/incoming-webhooks/_index.md

 ### Tips and Best Practices

 1. If the `text` is longer than the allowable character limit per post, the message is split into multiple consecutive posts, each within the character limit.
-Servers running Mattermost Server v5.0 or later `can support posts up to 16383 characters <https://docs.mattermost.com/administration/important-upgrade-notes.html>`_.
+Servers running Mattermost Server v5.0 or later [can support posts up to 16383 characters](https://docs.mattermost.com/administration/important-upgrade-notes.html).
 2. Your webhook integration may be written in any programming language as long as it supports sending an HTTP POST request.
 3. Both `application/x-www-form-urlencoded` and `multipart/form-data` are supported `Content-Type` headers.
 If no `Content-Type` is provided, `application/json` is assumed.